 Chapter 8.
 Relating Latent Classes to Predictors and Distal Outcomes

 8.1 Hypothesis Testing within Finite Mixture Models

-8.3 Predicting Distal Outcomes by Latent Class Membership
+8.4 Predicting Distal Outcomes: Determining Long-Range Outcomes of Class Membership

 Chapter 9.
 Growth Mixture Models

 9.1 Heterogeneity in Change Over Time: When Theory Predicts Subgroups Follow Distinct Trajectories